Impact Factor 3.113 | CiteScore 3.03

 PMCID: all published articles receive a PMCID

-Hematology welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Community Case Study, Correction, Editorial, General Commentary, Mini Review, Original Research, Perspective, Protocols, Review and Systematic Review.
+Hematology welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Correction, Editorial, General Commentary, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Study Protocol and Systematic Review.

 All manuscripts must be submitted directly to the section Hematology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.